-The influence of orange pavement delineation was investigated in a work zone in Caltrans District 11 in the Interstate I-5 NCC Construction Project in San Diego County.
+The impact of temporary orange pavement delineations on driver behavior was investigated in a work zone in Caltrans District 11 in the Interstate I-5 NCC Construction Project in San Diego County.
+Two stages of work zone installations with white temporary striping and orange temporary striping were analyzed.
 The following findings were made: